A Martingale-Free Introduction to Conditional Gaussian Nonlinear Systems: The Conditional Gaussian Nonlinear System Modeling Framework

-\item[\textbf{\magenta{(11)}}] $\displaystyle \int_0^T \ee{|\ml_{ij}^\vx(t,\vx)|^4+|\vf_i^\vy(t,\vx)|^4+|\Sigma^{y,1}_{ij}(t,\vx)|^4+|\Sigma^{y,2}_{ij}(t,\vx)|^4}\rmd t<+\infty$.
+\item[\textbf{\magenta{(11)}}] $\displaystyle \int_0^T \ee{|\ml_{ij}^\vx(t,\vx)|^4+|\vf_i^\vy(t,\vx)|^4+|\Sigma^{\vy,1}_{ij}(t,\vx)|^4+|\Sigma^{\vy,2}_{ij}(t,\vx)|^4}\rmd t<+\infty$.
 The assumption on the finiteness of the quantity $\int_0^T \ee{|(\vf_i^\vy(t,\vx))|^4}\rmd t$ is also essential in the stochastic optimal control problem based on \eqref{eq:condgauss2}, as it restricts the additive controls to the class of expected $L^4$ functionals, i.e., which have their expectation in the Bochner space $L^4([0,T];\mathbb{C}^p)$ (see Chapter 3 of Kolodziej \cite{kolodziej1980state} and Kolodziej \& Mohler \cite{kolodziej1986state})

 \item[\textbf{\magenta{(12)}}] $\displaystyle \ee{\left\|\vy(0)\right\|_2^4}<+\infty$.
-This also aids in providing the control $\ee{\underset{t\in[0,T]}{\sup}\{\left\|\vy(t)\right\|_2^4\}}<+\infty$ \cite{kolodziej1980state}.
+This also aids in providing the control $\ee{\underset{t\in[0,T]}{\sup}\{\left\|\vy(t)\right\|_2^4\}}<+\infty$ \cite{kolodziej1980state, liu2019stochastic}.

-\begin{itemize} \item [$\blacktriangleright$] Like before, some of these sufficient assumptions can be slightly weakened \cite{kolodziej1980state, kolodziej1986state}. \end{itemize} \end{itemize} With these, we can then yield the optimal nonlinear filter state estimation equations as showcased in the following theorem.
-In what follows, the subscript ``$\,\text{\normalfont{f}}\,$" is used to denote the filter conditional Gaussian statistics, which appropriately stands for filter.
+\begin{itemize} \item [$\blacktriangleright$] Like before, the sufficient assumptions \textbf{\magenta{(11)}} and \textbf{\magenta{(12)}} can be slightly weakened \cite{kolodziej1980state, kolodziej1986state}. \end{itemize} \end{itemize} With these, we can then yield the optimal nonlinear filter state estimation equations as showcased in the following theorem.
+In what follows, the subscript "$\,\text{\normalfont{f}}\,$" is used to denote the filter conditional Gaussian statistics, which appropriately stands for filter.
 The filter conditional Gaussian statistics are also known as the filter posterior mean and filter posterior covariance under the Bayesian inference dynamics framework.

-\begin{thm}[\textbf{Optimal Nonlinear Filter State Estimation Equations}] Let the assumptions of Theorem \ref{thm:condgaussianity} and the additional regularity conditions \textbf{\magenta{(11)}}--\textbf{\magenta{(12)}}, to hold.
+\begin{thm}[\textbf{Optimal Nonlinear Filter State Estimation Equations}] Let the assumptions of Theorem \ref{thm:condgaussianity} and the additional regularity conditions \textbf{\magenta{(9)}}--\textbf{\magenta{(12)}}, to hold.
 Then for any $t\in[0,T]$ the $\cF^\vx_t$-measurable Gaussian statistics of the Gaussian conditional distribution

 where

 are the unique continuous solutions of the system of optimal nonlinear filter equations,